kb2ma/RIOT/examples/wakaama/README.md

 connected to a
 [border router](https://github.com/RIOT-OS/RIOT/tree/master/examples/gnrc_border_router).

-Also, if a bootstrap server is being used the option `LWM2M_SERVER_IS_BOOTSTRAP` should be set to 1.
+Also, if a bootstrap server is being used the macro `LWM2M_BOOTSTRAP` should be defined as 1.

 The server URI for the example is being defined using the variable `SERVER_URI` in the Makefile, and can be changed when compiling.